At the same time, if you’re thinking about selling in Berwyn or Cicero, it’s normal to wonder what’s actually worth fixing before you list.

 Light, Clean, and Neutral Goes Further Than New

-Bright rooms with neutral walls tend to show better than rooms with bold colors or heavy decor.
-Fresh paint in warm neutrals, clean floors, and working light fixtures can make rooms feel larger and calmer.
+In many cases, bright rooms with neutral walls tend to show better than rooms with bold colors or heavy decor.
+For example, fresh paint in warm neutrals, clean floors, and working light fixtures can make rooms feel larger and calmer.

 Kitchens and Baths: Focus on Feel, Not Perfection